binduwavell/generator-alfresco/README.md

 npm link # may need sudo
 ```

-This is essentially the same as the `npm install -g binduwavell/generator-alfresco`
+This is essentially the same as the `npm install -g generator-alfresco`
 command above, but you'll have a project directory where you can tweak things, and
 push updates back to GitHub.